kilpelainenj/kilpelainenj.github.io/index.md

     </p>

     <p>
-    I have also won multiple hackathons, the latest of which took our team to South-Korea, to represent Aalto University in the <mark>Global Student Startup</mark>
+    I have also won multiple hackathons, the latest of which took our team to South-Korea, to represent Aalto University in the <mark>Global Student Startup
-    Competition.
+    Competition. <\mark>
     </p>

     <p>